bird-sanctuary/bluejay/README.md

 ## Contribute
 Any help you can provide is greatly appreciated!

-If you have problems, suggestions or other feedback you can open an [issue](https://github.com/mathiasvr/bluejay/issues).
+If you have problems, suggestions or other feedback you can open an [issue](https://github.com/bird-sanctuary/bluejay/issues).

 You can also join our [Discord server](https://discord.gg/phAmtxnMMN) to ask questions and discuss Bluejay!

+### PRs
+Pleas direct your PRs against the develop branch of this repository.

 ### Build

-Please see the [wiki](https://github.com/mathiasvr/bluejay/wiki/Building-from-source) for instructions on how to build Bluejay from source.
+Please see the [wiki](https://github.com/bird-sanctuary/bluejay/wiki/Building-from-source) for instructions on how to build Bluejay from source.